 Greater one-horned rhino populations were decimated in the early 19th century due to the popularity of sport hunting, as a result, it is estimated that in 1908 there were only 12 rhinos left in Kaziranga, India.
 The devastating impact of poaching had also pushed the greater one-horned rhino to the brink of extinction.
 Poachers target these rhinos for their horn, which is seen as a status symbol and used to make traditional ‘medicines’ in Asian markets.
 The rhino’s horn is made of keratin, the same protein that makes human hair and nails, and has no proven medicinal value.
 Today, they also face a serious threat to their existence from floods and encroachment of their habitats by humans.
 As land and resources become scarcer and rhinos and people vie for the same space, they both face the deadly threat of human-wildlife conflict.

-The restoration of this species that was once on the brink of extinction has been the culmination of the work of the government, civil society and communities that include anti-poaching initiatives, community engagement, international policy and landscape conservation.
+The restoration of this species that was once on the brink of extinction has been the culmination of work of the government, civil society and communities that spans anti-poaching initiatives, community engagement, international policy and landscape conservation.
 Led by the Indian government and the state of Assam, working with the local community and civil society, rhino populations have grown from fewer than 100 to 3,600 in a span of 50 years.

 In the 1990s the small rhino population of Manas National Park was wiped out during a decade of civil unrest.
 Rhinos were poached and deforestation devastated the land.
 From 2006, alongside our partners Wildlife Trust of India (WTI) and the Assam Forest Department, IFAW started work to repopulate the park with key wildlife, including rhinos, and expand protected land for these animals.
 Between 2006 and 2020 we moved 16 rescued rhino calves to Manas and the rhino population continues to grow.
-IFAW-WTI has built the capacity of frontline forest staff in Manas through training and providing legal support to ensure convictions in rhino poaching cases.
+IFAW-WTI have built capacity of frontline forest staff in Manas though training and providing legal support to ensure convictions in rhino poaching cases.
 Many schools and communities have increased their vigilance in monitoring the park’s borders following IFAW-WTI’s community engagement.